Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 ![image](https://user-images.githubusercontent.com/78175168/123263533-b0f86e00-d516-11eb-99e9-a9b17af3e358.png)

+## Started Service

+- __Intent Service__ is used to perform one time task i.e when the task completes the service destroys itself.
+- __Intent Service__ gets  starts by calling startService().
+- __IntentService__ Implicitly calls stopself() to destroy.
+- __Intent Service__ is independent of the component in which it is started.

 ## Difference between Service & Intent Service

 - __Unbounded Service__ is used to perform long repetitive task
 - __Bounded Service__ is used to perform background task in bound with another component
-- __Intent Service__ is used to perform one time task i.e when the task completes the service destroys itself .
+- __Intent Service__ is used to perform one time task i.e when the task completes the service destroys itself.
 - __Unbound Service__ gets starts by calling startService().
 - __Bounded Service__ gets starts by calling bindService().
 - __Intent Service__ gets  starts by calling startService().